-- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Approved for 2.0 clock hours for OASAS.
+- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Not approved for OASAS

 C. Fighting Hunger: Shopping for Food Programs

 There are several food programs and food policies which make access to food and meals easier for New Yorkers to help fight hunger.
 Learn about access to free/low-cost food for seniors, individuals with disabilities, families, as well as students.
 Find out who qualifies, including whether individuals without documentation can apply, and how to access these benefits.
 This training covers basic eligibility for SNAP and maximizing the SNAP benefit, the NYS Nutrition Improvement Project (NYSNIP), WIC benefits, Commodity Supplemental Food Program, and more.